josh-collinsworth/joco-sveltekit/src/lib/content/posts/alfred-raycast.md

 I'd go to paste the text, and instead of getting what I had just copied, I'd get whatever was in my clipboard history before that.
 The new entry didn't exist.

 I don't know where the limit is, but I encountered it somewhere between 1,000–2,000 lines of JSON.
-(Mostly short lines, which makes me suspect it may be more a length thing than a memory thing, but I could be wrong.)
+It could be a character length thing, or just a memory thing.
+I'm not sure.

 In any case: more than once, I ran into a situation where I had to turn off Raycast; _then_ copy and paste the thing I needed to copy and paste; **_then_** re-enable Raycast.
 And it doesn't take very many times of doing that to make you look for alternatives.